TrevorDArcyEvans/MousePi/README.md

 </details>

 ## Raspberry Pi Zero + WiFi Adapter
-Severe packaging constrains means removing the wifi adapter from it's housing and soldering it directly to the _Raspberry Pi_.
+Severe packaging constraints means removing the wifi adapter from it's housing and soldering it directly to the _Raspberry Pi_.

 Even then, mounting holes on the _Raspberry Pi_ had to be ground off to fit into